Note: This article was written by Hubert Wassner, Chief Data Scientist at AB Tasty.

 The interval being globally positive, we can draw the same conclusion as previously: B is probably the winning variation but there are doubts.

 Now let’s say that there are 2 visits before conversion on average.
-The number of trials are doubled, like previously – this is the kind of data Google Optimize would have.
+The number of trials is doubled, like previously – this is the kind of data Google Optimize would have.

 Here is the curve showing the probability distribution of the real value of the gain.